bbauska/W3Cx-2of5/README.md

 57. </html>
 ```

-**Note**: This table contains multi-line headers.
+<b>Note**: This table contains multi-line headers.
 You can find more
 information on the right way to design tables of different header types
 on this W3C [Tables
 Concepts](https://www.w3.org/WAI/tutorials/tables/) page.